blues-man/serverless-devfile/README.md

 * DOCKER_USERNAME: Docker Hub username
 * DOCKER_PASSWORD: Docker Hub password

+### serverless.yml

+Update the org property in the serverless.yml file with the name of your serverless.com account.

+* org: <your_org>

 ## Run in Eclipse Che!

 Code, build, test and deploy your Function as scale-to-zero app directly from [Eclipse Che](https://www.eclipse.org/che/) in-browser IDE: